Joe Barksdale

-Joseph Brennen Barksdale (born January 4, 1989) is an American singer-songwriter, electric guitar player, and former American football offensive tackle.
-Born in Detroit, Michigan he attended Louisiana State University on a full ride American football scholarship.
-He was drafted by the Oakland Raiders in the third round of the 2011 NFL Draft.
-He played college football at Louisiana State University.
-He also played for the St. Louis Rams, Los Angeles Chargers and Arizona Cardinals.
+Joseph Brennen Barksdale (born January 4, 1989) is an American singer-songwriter, electric guitar player, and former professional football player who was an offensive tackle in the National Football League (NFL).
+Born in Detroit, Michigan, he attended Louisiana State University on a full-ride football scholarship.
+He was selected by the Oakland Raiders in the third round of the 2011 NFL draft.
+He played college football for the LSU Tigers.
+He also played for the St. Louis Rams, San Diego / Los Angeles Chargers, and Arizona Cardinals.

 Music career

 Barksdale began playing guitar in 2013, at the suggestion of his then head coach, Jeff Fisher.
 In January 2018, he released his first album Butterflies, Rainbows, & Moonbeams.
 Blues Rock Review called it “an upbeat world, where funk and blues mingle, and where songs pop into existence, not because they fit within a certain genre, but because they’ll make the listener (and one suspects, the performer) happy.
 It’s also a world where an NFL tackle manages to create one of the more delightful, sincere records of 2018.”

-In April 2019, Joe released an EP titled, Electric Soul, produced by Narada Michael Walden.
+In April 2019, Barksdale released an EP titled Electric Soul, produced by Narada Michael Walden.

-In June 2019, Joe Barksdale hung up his cleats to pursue music full time.
+In June 2019, Barksdale retired from the NFL to pursue music full time.

-In February 2020 he released single, "Black Majik" was described by Ryan Baltz of American Songwriter as, "dark and funky helping of shot-in-the-veins blues."
+In February 2020 he released single "Black Majik", which was described by Ryan Baltz of American Songwriter as a "dark and funky helping of shot-in-the-veins blues".